tristanberchoux/siteberche/content/about.md

 **2018** -- Ph.D. in Economic and Social Geography • [University of Southampton](https://www.southampton.ac.uk/geography/postgraduate/index.page?) • UK

 **2013** -- MSc (Dipl.
 Ing.) in Rural Development • [Montpellier SupAgro](http://www.supagro.fr/web/en/) • France

----

-### Research interests

-- **Economic geography** (livelihoods, employment, territorial impact of climate change, quantitative modelling of rural territories, political economy of livelihoods)
-- **Landscape planning and land systems** (policies, management)
-- **Agricultural economics** (agricultural prices, markets, family farming, microfinance, migration)

-### Current Research Project

-Tristan is currently working with Professor Steve Darby and Professor Craig Hutton on the project “Building Resilient Agricultural Systems: Sustainable Livelihoods in Mega Deltas Under Environmental Change (BRAgS).”
-The project is funded by the Biotechnology and Biological Sciences Research Council under a GCRF Foundation Award for Global Agriculture and Food Systems Research.
-The aim of the project is to establish a new international and multidisciplinary collaboration between UK and Vietnamese universities, international agencies and key end users that is capable of delivering new insight into the trade-offs between flooding, sediment and nutrient deposition, agricultural systems and associated livelihood strategies in the Vietnamese Mekong Delta.

-### Previous Research Projects

-- [DECCMA](www.deccma.com) - Deltas, vulnerability and Climate Change: Migration and Adaptation (2014-2018)
-- Marketing systems in Tanzania and Uganda: role of wholesale markets in reducing market imperfections and improving small-scale farmers’ bargaining power (2013)
-- Physical capital accumulation in Vietnamese rural households: development strategies, practices and risks – Evolution trajectories and strategies for resorting to credit in the rural households of Phu Tho Province, North Vietnam (2011-2012)